-- ONE 1.1 yard pack of Velvet Border trim from Renaissance Ribbons; we used one of the widest options, the 6.5” Red, Purple & Pink Dahlias on Green & Orange Velvet Border; see the introduction above for some of our other favorite borders
+- ONE 1.1 yard pack (1 meter) of Velvet Border trim from Renaissance Ribbons; we originally used 6.5” Red, Purple & Pink Dahlias on Green & Orange Velvet Border; see the introduction above for some of our other favorite borders

 - TWO yards of ⅜” coordinating Jacquard Ribbon from Renaissance Ribbons; we used ⅜” Tiny Gold Tortoise Dots on Burgundy by Tula Pink for Renaissance Ribbons

-- ½ yard of 44″+ wide standard weight cotton for the lining; we used 44” Waffle in Pink from the Uppercase collection by Janine Vangool for Windham Fabrics
+- ½ yard of 44″+ wide standard weight cotton for the lining; we originally used used 44” Waffle in Pink from the Uppercase collection by Janine Vangool for Windham Fabrics

 - ½ yard of 45”+ wide medium weight fusible interfacing; we used Pellon Décor Bond

 - ½ yard of 45”+ wide fusible fleece; we used Pellon Thermolam Plus